- It's Subjective

 - payments that are censorship-resistant and irreversible

-- a network that can function completely independent of 3rd parties
+- a network that can function independent of trusted third parties

-Bitcoin is a payment system because value can be easily transferred directly from person A to B.
+Bitcoin is a payment system because value can be easily transferred from Alice to Bob.

 BUT, the Bitcoin protocol is better suited for the settlement of transactions, particularly higher valued transactions and this will become more evident in the coming decade.
 This is because a blockchain is not designed for global instant coffee payments.
-It's designed for a very special usecase: digital immutability.
+It's designed for a limited but very special usecase: digital immutability.
 Infinite Coffee payments don't need to be permanently recorded forever, that would be a waste of limited resources.

-Bitcoin uses a special database called a blockchain that records every transaction done on the Bitcoin network.
-The records express the current and past statuses of what bitcoin addresses owns how many bitcoin.
+Bitcoin uses a special database called a blockchain to permanently record each transaction done on the Bitcoin network.
+The records express the past and current statuses of which bitcoin addresses own which bitcoin.

-The database is special because everyone can see, audit and connect to it but no one can alter the data.
+The database is special because everyone can see, audit, download and connect to it but no one can alter the records to trick the network.
 The database is designed for a very limited but highly valued usecase: digital immutability.

-Let's say that a group of miners, exchanges and developers wanted to change the rules of Bitcoin to have a limit of 100 million bitcoin instead of 21 million.
+Let's say that a group of miners, exchanges and developers wanted to change the consensus code of Bitcoin to have a limit of 100 million bitcoin instead of 21 million.

-Developers will have to code the change then release the new bitcoin software.
+Developers would need to make the change and release the new bitcoin software.
 Fortunately, this is the easy part.
-The hard part is convincing users on the network to come to a consensus on adopting the new change (by downloading the updated Bitcoin software) and that's a whole other beast:
+The hard part is convincing all the users of Bitcoin to come to a consensus on adopting the new change and that's a whole other beast.

-The consensus mechanism in Bitcoin is organic, genius and beautiful.
-Yet the process can be full of debate, arguing, gridlock and constant explaining that can go on for years.
-There is even game theory involved.
-But this is a feature and certainly not a bug.
-This is by design so that no bad actor(s) can ever waltz in and change Bitcoin's consensus code willy-nilly and that only well tested code gets adopted.
+Achieving consensus in Bitcoin is an organic, genius and beautiful thing.
+Yet the process can be full of debate, arguing, gridlock and constant explaining that can go on for months or years.
+There is game theory involved too.
+But this is a feature, not a flaw.
+This is by design so that no bad actor(s) can waltz in and change Bitcoin's consensus code willy-nilly and that only well tested code gets adopted.

 If consensus cannot be achieved, no change is adopted and the network continues as normal.
-The minority (whether legitimate or ill-intentioned) have the freedom to "fork off" and create their new version of Bitcoin that ultimately, almost no one will use and will trend towards zero.
-This is a non-event now as this has occurred hundreds of times by scammers.
-If the network comes to consensus, a high percentage of users download and install the updated Bitcoin software.
+A minority or majority (whether for legitimate or ill-intentioned reasons) have the freedom to "fork off" and create their new version of Bitcoin.
+Forking is a non-event now because it had occurred hundreds of times by scammers.
+Genearlly speaking, if the network comes to consensus, a high percentage of users download and install the updated Bitcoin software.

-2) Hard fork: this software update isn't backwards compatible with previous versions of the bitcoin software.
-If a user doesn't update by a specific trigger time, they are using a different network than those who did update.
-Users will have bitcoin on both networks.
+Hard fork: this software update isn't backwards compatible with previous versions of the bitcoin software.
+If a user doesn't update by a specific trigger time, they are using a different network than those who installed the altered Bitcoin software.
+Users will have coins on both networks.

 - Trust Minimized